 A higher P/E ratio means that buyers have to pay a higher price for each $1 the company has earned over the last year.
 That isn't a good or a bad thing on its own, but a high P/E means that buyers have a higher opinion of the business's prospects, relative to stocks with a lower P/E.

 How Growth Rates Impact P/E Ratios

-Everyman Media Group increased earnings per share by a whopping 41% last year.
-And earnings per share have improved by 67% annually, over the last five years.
-With that performance, I would expect it to have an above average P/E ratio.
+Evolution Petroleum saw earnings per share improve by -8.4% last year.
+And earnings per share have improved by 31% annually, over the last five years.

 The P/E ratio essentially measures market expectations of a company.
 As you can see below Evolution Petroleum has a P/E ratio that is fairly close for the average for the oil and gas industry, which is 12.4.

 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

-The Verdict On Everyman Media Group’s P/E Ratio
+The Bottom Line On Evolution Petroleum's P/E Ratio

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.